 The first one is temperature because different live plants also have different temperature requirements.
-Some survives on regular temperatures, and there are also others that only thrive in cooler or higher temps.
+Some survive on regular temperatures, and there are also others that only thrive in cooler or higher temps.

 The second consideration is the fertilizer.
 Just like plants on land, the live plants that we put underwater also need fertilizer.
 There are different types of fertilizers that you can use for underwater live plants such as tablets, liquids, or plugs.